 Your facility should physically reflect your company’s emphasis on pedestrian safety.

-- Pedestrian walkways should be differentiated from forklift lanes and clearly marked by striping on the floor.
+- Pedestrian walkways should be differentiated from forklift lanes and marked by striping on the floor.
 If possible, physically separate the walkways with railings or barriers.

 Read more on pedestrian safety tips for operators.

-Rather than hiring an outside contractor to perform training classes it’s not uncommon for companies to handle all safety procedures and training in-house.
+Rather than hiring an outside contractor to perform training classes, it’s not uncommon for companies to handle all safety procedures and training in-house.

 To ensure their training programs meet OSHA requirements, many companies send their training personnel to specialized forklift Train-The-Trainer classes.